seanlynch/waterfinity/readme.md

 * `source`: The node for the 'spring' liquid.
 Infinite, always tries to produce more liquid, absorbs liquid from above.
 Optional.
 * `flowing`: The node for the finite liquid.
 * `drain_range`: Optional, defaults to 3.
 How far thin liquid will run towards holes.
 * `jitter`: Defaults to true.
-Whether almost even liquid will jitter randomly.
+Whether almost even bodies will jitter when the `Jittering` setting is enabled.
 * `bucket`: Optional.
 The prefix for bucket items to be registered for the liquid.
 E.G. "waterminus:bucket_water_1"
 * `bucket_images`: A list of bucket item textures.